-Art Deco Bali blog is created by Sipke van de Peppel, collector of Balinese woodcarvings and colonial printed matter related to the Dutch East Indies.
-Since 1993, when I traveled through Java for two months, I’ve been interested in the arts and crafts of Indonesia.
+Art Deco Bali blog is created by Sipke van de Peppel, collector of Balinese wood carvings and printed matter related to the Dutch East Indies.
+Since 1994, when I traveled through Indonesia for a few months, I’ve been interested in the arts and crafts of the archipelago.
 Especially the refined wood carvings of Bali appeal to me because of the great craftsmanship and the fascinating mythological stories behind these works of art.

-In Bali, wooden statues have been made for temples and palaces for centuries.
-My own modest collection focuses on the period between 1930 and 1980 when a new style emerged from the interaction between local and Western artists, who came to Bali in 1930s.
-Among them were also some Dutch artists, such as the painters Rudolf Bonnet, Willem Hofker and Auke Sonnega, and the sculptor Louis van der Noordaa.
+For centuries wooden statues have been made for temples and palaces in Bali.
+The Dutch colonial intervention in 1906 put an end to this long feudal tradition and caused major changes in Balinese arts and crafts.
+This blog is dedicated to the period between 1920 and 1980 when a new woodcarving style emerged from the interaction between local and foreign artists, who came to Bali in the 1920s and 1930s.
+Among them were also a few Dutch artists, such as the painters Rudolf Bonnet, Willem Hofker and Auke Sonnega, and the sculptor Louis van der Noordaa.

-Just as Balinese artists were influenced by Western art, there were also many Dutch artists who were inspired by the arts and cultures of the former Dutch East Indies.
-On this site you will also find “colonial” graphics and other examples of this mutual influence.
+Just as Balinese artists were influenced by Western art, there were also many Dutch artists who were inspired by the arts and cultures of Indonesia.
+On this site you will find graphics, batik work and other examples of this mutual influence.

-The posts on Art Deco Bali blog are my personal thoughts about Balinese wood carving and about the statues and publications in my collection.
+The posts on Art Deco Bali blog are my personal thoughts about Balinese woodcarving and about the statues and ephemera in my collection.
 So they may contain errors or misinterpretations.
 Please let me know if you see one or if you want to add interesting information to a blogpost.
-Of course you can also contact me if you want to know more about one of your own statues or if you want to sell a Balinese wood carving.
+Of course you can also contact me if you want to know more about one of your own statues or if you want to sell a wood carving.
 I’ll be happy to make you a good offer.

-If you have a question about my blog or if you’re looking for information about one of your own statues, please fill in the form below and send me a message.
+If you have a question about my blog or if you’re looking for information about one of your own wood carvings, please fill in the form below and send me a message.
 Or just send an email to email@example.com